-Examples of commonplace activities that would trigger these draconian requirements, if this bill became law, include:
+Examples of commonplace activities of advocacy groups that would trigger these draconian requirements, if this bill became law, include:

-- Sending a legislative alert for members or the public to contact their elected state officials about a pending bill (such as S. 1500) - Circulating an informational document that presents opposing arguments for and against a state ballot measure - Publicizing a mayor's town hall meeting - Publishing city council members' voting records
+- Sending a legislative alert for members or the public to contact their elected state officials about a pending bill (such as A. 1524) - Circulating an informational document that presents opposing arguments for and against a state ballot measure - Publicizing a mayor's town hall meeting - Publishing city council members' voting records

 To the extent this bill is being considered as a response to the actions of advocacy organizations with close ties to elected officials,4 a more targeted response than that contemplated by this bill is warranted.
-Both lawmakers and New Jersey residents would be much better served by a serious, measured response to the issue at hand rather than a slapdash, overbroad reaction, such as that embodied by S. 1500.
+Both lawmakers and New Jersey residents would be much better served by a serious, measured response to the issue at hand rather than a slapdash, overbroad reaction, such as that embodied by A. 1524.
 The Institute for Free Speech is willing to work with lawmakers to this end.

-I. Overview of S. 1500
+I. Overview of A. 1524

-S. 1500 would create a new category of regulated entity under New Jersey's campaign finance law known as an "independent expenditure committee" (hereinafter, "IE committee").
+A. 1524 would create a new category of regulated entity under New Jersey's campaign finance law known as an "independent expenditure committee" (hereinafter, "IE committee").
 The bill would define such groups as any organization formed or operating under Sections 501(c)(4) (advocacy groups) and 527 (political organizations) of the federal Internal Revenue Code, so long as the organization: